BenMArthur/OllamaChat/README.md

 - **regenerate response** `Shift + Enter` with nothing after user:
 - **stop generation** `Shift + Enter` while generating:
 - **intervening in generation** `Shift + Enter` with no user: will treat the content after assistant: as the start of the generated response.
-  - Doesn't really work with thinking models i.e. deepseek
+  - Doesn't work as smoothly with thinking models i.e. deepseek
-  - I haven't looked too much into it, or with different thinking models, however, by default thoughts are not displayed, this seem to treat the tokens generated so far (the start of the content) as the start of the thoughts, it will then generate thoughts at normal, but generate them as content.
-Content then is generated as normal
-- A lot of things from the same command, but they make sense once you try it out.
+- A lot of actions from the same command, but they make sense once you try it out.

-all prompts, responses, and system prompts are stored in an editbale text box, so it is easy to regenerate responses or edit/streamline them to not have unneeded information that would distract the model
+all prompts, responses, and system prompts are stored in an editabale text box, so it is easy to regenerate responses or edit/streamline them to not have unneeded information that would distract the model

 ## Images
 Should work with any number of images in your prompt.\